-Foreign Affairs Minister Sibusiso Moyo will be the guest of
+Foreign Affairs Minister Sibusiso Moyo will be the guest of honour at the anti-sanctions million- man- march organised by churches and the business community slated for March 1.

 The First Lady Auxillia Mnangagwa is also expected to attend, with participants gathering at Robert Mugabe Square to march in attempt to highlight ordinary Zimbabweans dissatisfaction at the ongoing Western-imposed sanctions.